 At Syracuse Hancock International Airport there are two runways open for use and one that has been permanently closed.
 The two runways in use are Runway 10-28, which is 9,003 feet long and 150 feet wide, and Runway 15-33, which is 7,500 feet by 150 feet.
-Runway 28 has a Category II Instrument Landing System (ILS) as does Runway 10.
+Runway 28 has a Category II Instrument Landing System (ILS) and Runway 10 has a Category I ILS.
 Runways 15 and 33 have non-precision instrument approaches.

 When you land on Runway 28 you may see as many as 450 lights on or in the surface of just that runway.
 This includes 180 lights marking the centerline of the runway, 180 lights marking the touch down zone of the runway, and another 90 lights marking the edges of the runway.
 All of these lights can be adjusted to five steps of brightness so that they may be seen in differing weather conditions.
 Most of the lights are clear or white, however, some have filters to show a different color indicating distance remaining on the runway surface.
 Some aircraft and flight crews are qualified to land on this runway when the ceiling is only 100 feet and the visibility is 1,200 feet.